 *SCHEDULE CHANGES WILL RESULT IN A CHARGE OF $35 FEE

 Registration: Unless granted an exception, students with an outstanding tuition balance may not register for the following school year.
 If a student has an outstanding tuition balance, the school will apply any payment received during the registration period to that balance.

 NSF Charge: A student’s tuition account will be charged a $25 NSF fee for any check returned or EFT denied by the bank.
-Any questions about the statements should be directed to the Finance Director.
+Any questions about the statements should be directed to the Director of Finance.

 For further information regarding the financial assistance process, please contact the Director of Finance at (504) 283-1561.